ObsMod/pylawr/docs/source/user/nowcasting.rst

 The template matching finds similar areas between two fields, for further information see
 `Template Matching of scikit-image <http://scikit-image.org/docs/dev/auto_examples/features_detection/plot_template.html>`_.
-Based on the distance between similar pixels a vector of pixel movement between to time steps is calculated.
-With the vector the current field can be shifted to a field of a following time step.
+Based on the distance between similar pixels, a vector of pixel movement between two time steps is calculated.
+With the vector, the current field can be shifted to a field of a following time step.

 The :py:class:`~pylawr.transform.temporal.Extrapolator` tags